ioos/bio_mobilization_workshop/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "OBIS-USA, IOOS, Hakai, CIOOS, MBON, OTN, OBIS"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "GBIF Croatia"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "online"     # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "under construction"     # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: ""           # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "HR"           # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"        # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: 0          # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: 0         # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "April 18-19, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "February 19-23, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "13:00 - 17:00 EDT"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
+humantime: "9:00 - 17:00 UTC +1"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2023-04-18      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2024-02-19      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2023-04-19        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2024-02-23        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 # instructor list : a boxed, comma-separated list of instructors' names as strings, like ["Abby Benson", "Mathew Biddle"]
-instructor: [ "Abby Benson", "Steve Formel",
+instructor: [ "Dimitri Brosens", "André Heughebaert"]
-"Mathew Biddle",
-"Jonathan Pye",
-"Tim van der Stap",
-Elizabeth Lawrence
-]
 # helper list: a boxed, comma-separated list of helper's names as strings, like ["Ben Best", "Carolina Peralta"]
-helper: [
+helper: ["Luka Katušić",
-"Brett Johnson",
-"Zach Monteith",
-"Naomi Tress",
-"YingHuan Niu",
-"Angela Dini",
-"Carolina Peralta",
-"Dan Otis",
-"Tylar Murray"
+"Silvija Ajredini",
+"Petra Rodić",
+"Gabrijela Šestani"
 ]
-email: ["albenson@usgs.gov"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["d.brosens@biodiversity.be"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---